 Can I opt-out of receiving Communications?

 To remove your personally identifiable information from our database so that you do not receive further Communications, you can log into your account and change your preferences in your Profile Information.
 The opportunity to opt-out will be available for at least 30 days after receiving Communication from the Foundation.
 Requests filed in a timely manner will be processed within 10 days.
 Please note that under exigent circumstances, we may be required to send you information about the Sites or your account.
+You may also opt-out or request deletion of your data in our possession by emailing firstname.lastname@example.org.

 How can I correct and/or update my data?